 When at height, potential energy is acquired and the object is on a lookout to fall.
-It is with human being too, but it can be very risky for him –even fatal.
-Hence, all-out efforts needed to secure his body at height, arrest the fall if he slips and take all measures for his rescue and well-being.
+It is with human being too, but it can be very risky for them –even fatal.
+Hence, all-out efforts needed to secure their body at height, arrest the fall if they slip and take all measures for their rescue and well-being.
 Let us study its pros and cons and take positive measures to ensure safety.

 Working at Height can Include:

 • Working on roofs and,